 1. Is this decision a Budget & Policy Framework or Key Decision?
 YES / NO If YES please answer question 2 below

 2. Will there be an impact of the decision requested in respect of Child and Family Poverty?
 YES / NO If YES please complete the matrix below

 GROUP POSITIVE IMPACT NEGATIVE IMPACT NO IMPACT REASON & EVIDENCE

 Young working people aged 18 - 21

 Those who are disabled or suffer from illness / mental illness

 Those with low educational attainment

 Those who are unemployed

 Those who are underemployed

 Children born into families in poverty

 Those who find difficulty in managing their finances

 Lone parents

 Those from minority ethnic backgrounds

-Poverty is measured in different child and family poverty and cy / decisi on have an impact on
+Poverty is measured in diffe cy / decisio on have an impact on

-Poverty Measure (examples of poverty measures appended overleaf) Positive Impact NEGATIVE IMPACT NO IMPACT REASON & EVIDENCE
+Poverty Measure (examples of poverty measures appended overleaf) POSITIVE IMPACT NEGATIVE IMPACT NO IMPACT REASON & EVIDENCE

 Overall impact of Policy / Decision